 Next Steps

-Please read the Diocesan guide to Licensed Lay Ministries, available here
+Please make sure you have read the Diocesan guide to Licensed Lay Ministries, available here

-If you have already trained Lay Ministers in your parish, click on the button below to apply for a license from the Bishop's office.
+If you have trained Lay Ministers who meet all of the criteria for their roles in your parish, click on the button below to apply for a license from the Bishop's office.

 Please note: Communion Administrators have a slightly different licensing process.
 To apply for a license for Communion Administrators, please click on the button below.